 When suffragists gathered in Seneca Falls, New York, in July 1848, they advocated for the right of white women to vote.
 The participants were middle and upper-class white women, a cadre of white men supporters and one African-American male — Frederick Douglass.
 The esteemed abolitionist had forged a strong working relationship with fellow abolitionists and white women suffragists, including Elizabeth Cady Stanton and Susan B. Anthony.
 No Black women attended the convention.
 None were invited.”“Celebrate Women’s Suffrage, but Don’t Whitewash the Movement’s Racism,” Tammy L. Brown for ACLU

 >

 > Like the (white) women’s Suffrage Movement, Black women are often expected to support movements like the Women’s March, but we rarely get that same support in return.
-White women who claim to be our allies do not show up for Black women the same way they showed up for the Women’s March.
-Before, during, and after the first Women’s March, so many Black women dealt with being erased from our work, isolation, being accused of “acting out” when we question the injustices we face, while many self-proclaimed “allies” simply watched other white women direct that violence towards us, let alone overtly enforcing it.
+White women who claim to be our allies do not show up for Black women the way they expected us to show up for the Women’s March.
+Before, during, and after the Women’s March in 2017, so many Black women dealt with isolation, being erased from our work, and being accused of “acting out” when we question the injustices we face, while many self-proclaimed “allies” simply watched other white women direct that violence towards us, let alone overtly enforcing it.
 Black women are facing violence by the state, while the self-proclaimed “allies” are using us as stepping stones to become part of the establishment in the name of “protecting [their] democracy.”

 >

 > “There are many ways in which white feminists tokenize people of color, and if you are unsure if you are doing this, simply ask yourself: Are you including women of color just to keep from being seen or perceived as exclusionary?
 If that is your main priority, you’re probably being tokenizing — and that’s white feminist AF.”7 Ways White Feminism Is Sneaking Into Your Life,” by Kyli Rodriguez-Cayro for Bustle